Deploy Folding Table of contents

 Eating after training has its own set of benefits and drawbacks.
 The primary advantage of refueling post-workout is that it allows athletes to replenish their energy stores and help the body recover.
 Eating soon after training helps the body replenish carbohydrates, proteins, and electrolytes to store energy for future efforts and reduce the risk of injury.
 Additionally, it can reduce muscle soreness and enhance muscle repair.

-One potential downside to eating after a workout is that a large meal can slow down digestion and can leave athletes lethargic or uncomfortable.
+One potential downside to eating after a workout is that a large meal can slow down digestion and can leave athletes feeling lethargic or uncomfortable.
 Additionally, if athletes don’t eat soon after a workout, they may not be able to take advantage of the benefits of refueling.

 Investigating the Impact of Nutrition Timing on Athletic Performance